 Why should not take our privacy for granted

 Apple has absolute power

 Apple’s worldwide annual revenue in 2016 totaled 215 billion dollars and in the same year the company’s CEO Tim Cook announced that Apple recently sold the billionth iPhone.
-Without a doubt, Face ID will be a widely used system.
-With millions of people using it, Apple will have control over a powerful tool.
+Without a doubt, in the future the Face ID technology will be widely used.
+With potentially millions of people using it, Apple will have full control over the data of a powerful tool.

-Although the Apple representative Craig Federighi assured that faceprints will never leave the iPhone X, this does not mean that this will not happen eventually at some point in the future.
-Apple’s promise is not absolute assurance for the future.
-Besides, there might be other ways faceprint data is used that have not been discussed yet.
+Although the Apple representative Craig Federighi assured that faceprints will never leave the iPhone X, this does not mean that this will not happen eventually at some point in the future as Apple’s recent promise is not absolute assurance for the future.
+Besides, other ways in which faceprint data may be used may exist that have not been discussed yet.

 Encryption is always breakable

 In 2013 Edward Snowden leaked thousands of classified NSA documents to journalists.
 Publications of leaked documents revealed the details about global surveillance run by the NSA, the National Security Agency of the United States Department of Defence.
 The so-called ‘Snowden revelation’ in 2013, raised security and privacy awareness (Ferreira et al. 8).
 Cybercrime is considered a serious threat, and with the help of Snowden consumers seem to be more aware of how far government agencies can be willing to go with surveillance.

 As mentioned before, Apple representative Craig Federighi state that faceprint data is encrypted and can not be reverse-engineered back into a model of a face.
 However, often scholars have different opinions whether encryption can be broken or not.
 Some think it is not possible to create a perfect encryption method, as there will always be hackers or government agencies finding ways to break it (Assante; Chau 8).
 In their opinion the perfect security for personal data does not exist.